 You may be eligible for benefits, such as a reduced interest rate for making automatic electronic payments.
 Talk to your servicer about potential benefits as soon as possible to learn how to maintain eligibility.

-7. You want to consolidate your student loans.
+You want to consolidate or refinance your student loans.

-Your ability to consolidate your loans depends on your servicer and the types of loans you have.
-You cannot include private student loans in a federal student loan consolidation under federal loan programs, although private lenders may allow you to combine both types of loans in one consolidation.
-Some private servicers offer consolidation while others don't.
-If you're considering consolidation, work with your servicers to determine your best options.
-If you are considering consolidating federal loans into a private loan consolidation, be sure you understand what important federal loan benefits you may lose before applying.
+Your ability to consolidate or refinance your loans depends on your servicer and the types of loans you have.
+You cannot include private student loans in a federal student loan consolidation under federal loan programs, although private lenders may allow you to combine both types of loans in one consolidation or refinance them into a new loan.
+Some private servicers offer consolidation or refinancing while others don't.
+If you're considering consolidation or refinancing, work with your servicers to determine your best options.
+If you are considering consolidating federal loans with a private lender, be sure you understand what important federal loan benefits you may lose before applying.